datcuandrei/datcuandrei.com/_posts/2024-10-04-Testing the new NFS LOCALIO auxiliary RPC protocol.md

 So this is why the network itself doesn't matter, it is `nfsd` that matters.
 If it is the same on both the server and client (which works between a container and it's host due to the container's lack of kernel modules), then LOCALIO works.
 This is why VMs and hypervisors won't work.

 ## Conclusion
+{: data-toc-skip='' .mt-4 .mb-0 }
 There are certain use cases for this protocol, especially when you have a container that needs to run an IO job local to the host, you'll gain an enormous boost in performance.
-But if you are looking for more, or you were hoping for VM interactions, then I'm sorry to disappoint you, it's not there *yet*.\
+But if you are looking for more, or you were hoping for VM interactions, then I'm sorry to disappoint you, it's not there *yet*.

 <script src="https://giscus.app/client.js"
         data-repo="datcuandrei/datcuandrei.com"